edouarde1/310-Group-Project/README.md

 #### get_response(response, keywords)
 This function recieves the keyword dictionary, asks for user input, and returns chat bot responses.
 User input is processed using `get_query_objects()`, which extracts nouns and proper nouns.
 A for-loop iterates through each processed noun in a list and detects if the word exists in entity_dict.json.
 If there is a match, that means there is a chat bot response for the keyword.
 If there is no keyword detected in the user response, then the bot returns "Sorry can't help provide any information that relates to [*whatever related noun the user entered*]".

 Parameters:
 - response: a string input by the user acting as the key for keywords
 - entity_dict: a .json file generated from entity_dict.py

 Returns:
 - output: a string containing the bots response

+#### spell_check(input)
+Takes a string and returns a string with closest related permutation that is part of the english language.

+ Parameter:
+ - input: a string input

+ Returns:
+ - correct: a corrected string output

 ### data_load.py